rrich360/rrich360/README.md

 - 💬 Ask me about anything relating to web development, Java applications, and react packages like router, buildStyles or Download Link.
 - 📫 How to reach me: Roger.Richards07@gmail.com or https://www.linkedin.com/in/roger-richards-466358135/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love art and I created my first logo in 2012 for a mid-size company called Mobile Solutions.
-The logo also consisted of     using stencils with acrylic spray paint..
+- ⚡ Fun fact: I love art.
+I established my first official business deal in 2012 with a mid-size company called Mobile Solutions.
+I painted two of the same logo inside the establishment.
+Materials used in this project consisted of stencils, a projector, cardboard for shaping, and 20 cans of acrylic spray paint compliments of Binders Art Supplies.
 -->
 <p float="center">